LiKaiy1/volatility/HW2/markdown_version/HW_2_beta_2.0.md

 kurtosis(bac_daily_returns$Returns)
 skewness(bac_daily_returns$Returns)
 ```
+The kurtosis of standarized residuals is 29.97432, the skewness of standarized residuals is -0.3316823.

 **The kurtosis and skewness of standarized residuals and daily returns of BAC are excatly the same!**

 ##5.
 Forecast the next year of daily volatility for BAC and plot the result.